togglebyte/anathema-guide/src/components.md

 ## Messages

-To communicate with components from outside of the runtime messages can be sent to components using the component id as an address.
+To communicate with components messages can be sent to components using the component id as an address.

 An `Emitter` is used to send any message to any recipient.
-The recipient id is the id generated when calling `register_component`.
+The recipient id is returned when calling `register_component`.

-If the recipient does not exist or if the message type is incorrect the message will be lost.
+If the recipient no longer exist the message will be lost.

-**Note**: This means that when sending a `u32` to a component that expects `i32` the message will be lost.

 Implement the `message` method of the `Component` trait for a component to be able to receive messages.